UANATACA/ONESHOT-REPO/oneshot_gui.md

 ## 1-Step Workflow

 In 1-step mode Video ID, a request approval also implies its validation.
-For this reason, it is not necessary to execute the validation step.
+For this reason, executing the validation step is not required.

 </br>